mnkiefer/domain-quest/README.md

 When the extension is activated, it initializes a custom [Chat participant](https://code.visualstudio.com/api/extension-guides/chat#develop-a-chat-extension) based on GitHub Copilot and scans the workspace for `CSV` files.

-For all `CSV` files found (this also works on file selection and triggering the command **Run Domain Quest**), headers and their types are extracted and the first [prompt to detect the domain}(https://github.com/mnkiefer/domain-quest/blob/main/src/prompts/getDomain.md) for this data is crafted and sent to the Chat participant which communicates with a language model (e.g., GitHub Copilot, GPT-4o) to determine the domain of the data and checks if this domain belongs to a known category.
+For all `CSV` files found (this also works on file selection and triggering the command **Run Domain Quest**), headers and their types are extracted and the first [prompt to detect the domain](https://github.com/mnkiefer/domain-quest/blob/main/src/prompts/getDomain.md) for this data is crafted and sent to the Chat participant which communicates with a language model (e.g., GitHub Copilot, GPT-4o) to determine the domain of the data and checks if this domain belongs to a known category.
+These categories reflect more relevant analysis techniques provided by domain expert (e.g. we have provided one for the [healthcare](https://github.com/mnkiefer/domain-quest/blob/main/src/prompts/healthcare.md) category).

+Next, the Chat Participant is queried again to provide an analysis in form of a Jupyer Notebook.
+Depending on whether the domain belonged to one of the categories for which expert knowledge exists, we either keep it [generic](https://github.com/mnkiefer/domain-quest/blob/main/src/prompts/getAnalysis.md) or make it [domain-specific](https://github.com/mnkiefer/domain-quest/blob/main/src/prompts/getCategoryAnalysis.md).

+Based on the results, the Jupyer Notebook is then generated and executed.
+Depending on the Pyhon configuration, one may need to select a [Python Environment](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management#_python-environments) from the dropdown here with which to run.
+Once executed, one can now scroll through the notebook to see the suggested analysis already applied on the local data and interpret the results.

 <br><br>
 <figure>